Campus Safety truck

 Safety and Security

 The Department of Campus Safety works diligently to ensure a safe work and academic environment for the APU community.
-The Department of Campus Safety works with city, county, state, and federal law enforcement authorities.
+The Department of Campus Safety partners with city, county, state, and federal law enforcement authorities.
 Agencies collaborate whenever possible on investigations and crime prevention programs to provide the best possible service to the APU community.

 APU’s Department of Campus Safety is located on the first floor of Smith Hall on East Campus.
 The department consists of 4 leadership team members (executive director, assistant director, operations manager, and special services supervisor), 1 administrative coordinator to the executive director, 1 parking coordinator, 3 special services officers, 12 staff officers, 4 dispatchers, 1 special events coordinator, 1 investigator, 1 Clery coordinator, and about 30 student workers who patrol the campus and support our communication services.